Popusa/p2p-transactional-system/README.md

-3. Design Decisions and Diagram
+c.
+Design Decisions and Diagram

 The Initiator: